lgray52/CircuitPython/README.md

 ## CircuitPython_LCD

 ### Description & Code
 This assignment was to use an LCD screen to display the value of a counter, and use capacitive touch - where touching a wire is detected to perform a function - both to increase the counter and to reverse the direction the counter is counting in (using different wires), then print this information to the screen as well.
 This itroduced the use of lcds to communicate information visually.
+The lcd library had to be imported (which took a couple steps) in order to be able to functionally use the lcd, and the touchio library was used for the capacitive touch section.

 ```python
 # LCD, Lucy G 01.10.21